Studio Break is now accepting from submissions from Professional Artists, Deadline: October 31st

 Application:

-__Interested applicants can send an email directly to studiobreak@studiobreak.com with a subject marked "2025 Studio Break Student Competition".
+__Interested applicants can send an email directly to studiobreak@studiobreak.com with a subject marked "2025 Studio Break Professional Competition".

 __Artists should include their full name, a website link to their portfolio & Instagram account.